Alan Android SDK¶

 dependencies

-block, add the dependency configuration for the Alan Android SDK:implementation 'app.alan:sdk:<latest-version>'
+block, add the dependency configuration for the Alan AI SDK for Android:implementation 'app.alan:sdk:<latest-version>'

 dependencies {